laravel-enso/documentation/docs/packages/structure-manager.md

 #### [5] Generate
 Choosing this option will generate the files based on your configuration and selections.

+#### [6] Validation
+Choosing this option will toggle the validation that is being normally performed before the generation of the structure & files

 ## Commands
 - `php artisan enso::make:structure` - runs the structure creation CLI

+## Publishes
+- `php artisan vendor:publish --tag=structuremanager-config` - configuration file
+- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the configuration, once a newer version is released, usually used with the `--force` flag

 ## Notes